MaenDera/FaceFeel/README.md

 The application requires a pre-trained Keras model.
 **Place your `last_model_test.keras` file in the root directory of the project.**
+THE MODEL IS 434 MB SO I COULDN'T UPLOAD HERE.
+YOU CAN SEND ME AN EMAIL AT maen-derany@hotmail.com TO GET IT.

 ### 5. Run the Application